zakarouf/haywire/README.md

 Haywire also has type unions or sum types built in.
 > As haywire is a vm language, each variable already hold in their type info.
-> Haywite facilitates a way to utilize it properly
+> Haywire facilitates a way to utilize it properly
 `?` is used for defining a sum type and pipe `|` for declaring possible types
 ```sh
 let x: ?int | float | str = 0.23